francESCOBAR99/InternetTechnology_project/README.md

 The design has been sketched through drawio and is currently being created in Budibase.

 ### Wireframe
-> 🚧: It is suggested to start with a wireframe.
-The wireframe focuses on the website structure (Sitemap planning), sketching the pages using Wireframe components (e.g., header, menu, footer) and UX.
-You can create a wireframe already with draw.io or similar tools.

 The wireframe is created through drawio in order to visualize what is being planned for the prototype to look like.
 LInk: https://drive.google.com/file/d/1aJUydp2JTiglDqXS5bhqTPHjDJ3wwXQq/view?usp=sharing